tmforum/DataModelDocumentation/docs/EngagedParty/AccountTaxExemption.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/EngagedParty/AccountTaxExemption.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `certificateNumber` : Identifier of a document that shows proof of exemption from taxes for the taxing jurisdiction
+  - Optional
+- `issuingJurisdiction` : Name of the taxing jurisdiction for which taxes are exempt
+  - Mandatory
+- `reason` : Reason of the tax exemption
+  - Optional
+- `validFor` : Period for which the exemption is valid

--
+  - Mandatory

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon